PierreLouisBouchez/TestNwave/README.md

 ### Improving the Code

-The current implementation of the library works well for circles.
-However, there are several ways in which the code can be improved to make it more flexible and extendable for other developers :
+There are several ways in which the code can be improved to make it more flexible and extendable :

 - Currently, the library only supports circles.
 Other shapes like squares, triangles, or polygons can be added to the SceneObject file .